Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Installation
 ------------

-Once you dowload the whole Selenium-RC zip file from the `downloads page`_ you will notice that it has lots of subfolders inside.
-As you already know from the `How Selenium Remote Control Works`_, this folders have all the subparts that integrates the RC.
+Once you download the whole Selenium-RC zip file from the `downloads page`_ you will notice that it has lots of sub-folders inside.
+As you already know from the `How Selenium Remote Control Works`_, this folders have all the sub-parts that integrates the RC.

 Once you've chosen a language to work with, you'll only need to install the